 Series C in 2015

-GuideSpark, Inc. specializes in employee communication software aimed at enhancing engagement within organizations.
-Its primary offering, GuideSpark Communicate Cloud, allows human resource teams to implement communication campaigns and create multi-format content experiences that foster the adoption of HR programs.
-The platform addresses various HR challenges including benefits, performance management, and compensation.
-Additionally, GuideSpark provides resources for Total Rewards communication, talent management, and company culture communication, all designed to deepen employee appreciation for organizational investments and clarify their roles within the company.
-Founded in 2008 and headquartered in Redwood City, California, GuideSpark also has offices in Portland, Boston, San Francisco, and New York.
-The company serves over 1,000 enterprise customers, facilitating change communications that help align employee behavior with critical business objectives.
+GuideSpark, Inc. is a company that specializes in developing employee communication software aimed at enhancing engagement and interaction within organizations.
+Its primary offering, the GuideSpark Communicate Cloud, allows human resource teams to implement communication campaigns and create multi-format content experiences that facilitate the adoption of various HR programs, including benefits, performance management, and compensation.
+The platform also features Total Rewards communication journeys, which help employees appreciate their company's investment in total rewards, alongside tools for talent management and promoting company culture and core values.
+Founded in 2008 and headquartered in Redwood City, California, GuideSpark serves over 1,000 enterprise customers, guiding them through organizational change by fostering employee engagement and behavior modification to achieve critical business goals.
+The company also has additional offices in Portland, Boston, San Francisco, and New York.

 Surface Oncology